 March 2016: School facilities needs analysis, prepared for BUSD by Schoolhouse Services, comments on special needs students, stating, “The District has 59 SDC students.
 This equals 2.6% of students.”
 2.19% of these are in high school.
 BUSD’s 2015/2016 Student Accountability Report Card (SARC) report states that 17.5% of its students have disabilities (far higher than FUHSD and the average school population, both at 13%).
 The report notes, “A majority of those employed within the District’s boundary will not reside in the District.
 We estimate that perhaps only 25% of employees will find their housing within District boundaries,” therefore 75% of BUSD staff live out-of-district.
 “The District contracted with G. Wayne Oetken & Associates to prepare projections of future enrollment from existing housing.
 (The information generated was included in “Growth Analysis and Enrollment Projection” made available June 9, 2014.)
 The report used the latest enrollment data available at the time (January 2014) and projected it forward.
 The report conservatively assumes only one year’s change in kindergarten enrollment (which happens to lower all future kindergarten enrollment) and projects cohort survival (without adjustment for trending).
 Its projection not including any enrollment from new homes constructed on existing lots or approved projects calculates the progress of the larger early grades over five years to result in an increase in enrollment in grades K-8 from 2,267 students to 2,752 students.
 Broken down by grades levels, elementary enrollment is projected to increase from 1,652 to 1,833 students and middle school enrollment to increase from 615 to 819 students.
 The estimation of high school enrollment is much more challenging, however, as another factor becomes involved.
 The transition of the District into a unified district will lead to students from the District’s middle school enrolling at the District’s high school.
 The District’s plan is to make the ninth grade available to students graduating from Sullivan Middle School in 2014 and then adding a grade each year.
 However, students still have the option of enrolling in the ninth grade at Fallbrook High School and many will choose to do so.
 The question is the pace at which students will choose to continue in the Bonsall District and the Oetkin report did not have the advantage of even one year of ninth grade enrollment.
 In fact, only 64 ninth grade students enrolled in the ninth grade in the District in the first year (September 2014).
 High school enrollment increased moderately in the fall of 2015.
 The new ninth grade class was up nine students, though only one additional student was added to the first high school class as it moved into its sophomore year.
 There are obvious reasons.
 With only a few students the new Bonsall high school program cannot provide the much broader educational and extra-curricular program available at Fallbrook.
 Also, many ninth grade students will have older friends and siblings already attending Fallbrook.
 Though we now have the advantage of two years ninth grade enrollment, it is still impossible to make a precise projection of enrollment in the Bonsall high school grades over the next five years.
 It is estimated here that enrollment of each incoming ninth grade will increase by 10 students above that of the year before (the second year increased by nine over the first) and that each class will increase by five students per year as it progresses through the three remaining years.
 This results in an enrollment in the high school grades of 426 students.
 In contrast, the earlier report, lacking the advantage of the 2014-15 and 2015-16 school year ninth grade enrollment data, projected about 774 students in 2019.”
 [By June 2017, BUSD’s own projections in its 2017-2018 Budget estimated 337 for years 2017/18 and 2018/19 with only /352 high school students projected for 2019/2020.]
 In 2016. capacity at the Sullivan Middle School campus was stated as 1,107 students and then 10 classrooms (270 students) were added with a two story high school building, taking the site capacity to 1,377.
 (2017: Enrollment was 600 for SMS and 328 for BHS.)

 April 2016: BUSD announces that the $6,500 Oetken site selection report evaluated 12 sites and eliminates all but the Gird Road site for failure on one or more negative factors.
 Oddly, Gird Road fails seven of the eight factors evaluated but the Oetken report still declares the Gird Road site the best site for a 1,500-student school.
 The Oetken site selection report incorrectly concludes, “All major utilities already serve the Gird Road site.”
-The Gird Road site has no water or utility hook ups.
+While utilities are nearby, the Gird Road site currently has no water or utility hook ups.
 The report also incorrectly states, “With exception of the Gird Road site, all others lie along narrow two-lane roads with limited shoulders, presenting major traffic congestion and unsafe walking conditions.”
 For the record, Gird Road is a two-lane road with no sidewalks so traffic (vehicular, pedestrian) remains a concern.